 Before beginning the brewing process, you must first understand the four key ingredients necessary to brew a batch of beer: water, fermentable sugar, hops, and yeast.
 Each ingredient is integral to the recipe and must be cooked in a certain way to yield a successful batch of brew.
 Understanding their basic qualities and how each ingredient is meant to react with the others is an important aspect of beer brewing.

-Water: Water is the primary ingredient in beer, so it is very important the water tastes good.
+Water: Water makes up 90 percent of the brew, so using tasty water makes a big difference.
 If the tap water at your house tastes good to you, then it is fine to use for beer brewing.
 If you don’t like the way your tap water tastes, then you can use bottled or distilled water instead.
 If you use tap water, boil it first to evaporate the chlorine and other chemicals that may interfere with the brewing process.
 Let the water cool before using.

 Fermented Sugar: Malted barley is the ingredient commonly used to fill the sugar quota in a home brew recipe.
 Some brewers will substitute a percentage of corn, rice, wheat, or other grains to add a lighter flavor to the beer.
 Beginning brewers should purchase a ready-to-use form of malted barley called malt syrup or malt extract, rather than attempting to malt the grain from scratch, as it is a very complex and touchy process.
 Using a malt extract will guarantee the fermented sugar is prepared in just the right manner and will act as it needs to throughout the beer brewing process.